gsmvenkat/Neo_sdk_v2/README_NEW.md

 # Once you have session token after completing 2FA, you can place the order by using below function
-# exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo, bcs_fo
+# exchange_segment: Expected values are nse_cm, bse_cm, nse_fo, bse_fo, cde_fo.
+# For exchange_segment nse_cm expected product=NRML, CNC, MIS, CO, BO.
+Add order_type=L, MKT, SL, SL-M.
+# For exchange_segment bse_cm expected product=NRML, CNC, MIS, CO, BO.
+Add order_type=L, MKT, SL, SL-M.
+# For exchange_segment nse_fo expected product=NRML, MIS, BO.
+Add order_type=L, MKT, SL, SL-M.
+# For exchange_segment bse_fo expected product=NRML, MIS.
+Add order_type=L, MKT, SL, SL-M.

+# For exchange_segment cde_fo expected product=NRML, MIS.
+Add order_type=L, MKT, SL, SL-M.

-# product: Expected values are NRML, CNC, MIS, INTRADAY, CO, BO
+# product: Expected values are NRML, CNC, MIS, CO, BO
 # price: scrip price
-# order_type: Expected values are L, MKT, SL, SL-M, SP, 2L, 3L
+# order_type: Expected values are L, MKT, SL, SL-M
 # quantity: The stock quantity(If suppose one lot size of a stock is 25, then in disclosed_quantity you have to pass 25 and not 1)
 # validity: Expected values are DAY
 # trading_symbol: scrip trading symbol.
 You will get this value from master scrip file
 # transaction_type: Expected values are B, S
 # amo: Expected values are either YES or NO
-# disclosed_quantity: 0
-# market_protection: 0
+# disclosed_quantity: by default 0.
+Disclosed quantity (DQ) is a feature that allows traders to only disclose a portion of their order quantity to the market.
+This feature is useful when trading large quantities of shares.
+For example, if your quantity is 10, then disclosed_quantity can be between 0 to 10 (only disclosed _quantity will be visible in market depth)
+# market_protection: by default 0.
+Market protection, also known as Market Price Protection (MPP), is a feature that protects investors from sudden price movements in the stock market.
+For example, if the Last Traded Price (LTP) is ₹100 and a 5% Market Protection is applied, your order will be placed as a limit order at ₹105.
+This means your buy order will only be executed if sellers are available at ₹105 or below.
+If no sellers are available within this range, your order will remain open as a limit order.
-# pf: N
+# pf: by default N
-# trigger_price: Price on which you want order to execute
+# trigger_price: Price on which ypur order will be open to the market
 # tag: Give your own tag to track the order
 client.place_order(exchange_segment='', product='', price='', order_type='', quantity='', validity='', trading_symbol='',
                    transaction_type='', amo='NO', disclosed_quantity='0', market_protection='0', pf='N',